 Divided into 5 lessons and 5 assignments our BC Low Energy Code course offers you access to tutorial help.
 You’ll learn about the fundamentals of the rules and regulations governing Low Energy electrical work and installation.
 This course is administered through Community Education.
-You’ll use the 2015 Canadian Electrical Code (23rd edition) to gain valuable knowledge and training in:
+You’ll use the 2018 Canadian Electrical Code (24th edition) to gain valuable knowledge and training in:

-BC Authorization Procedures For Electrical Contractors
+- BC Authorization Procedures For Electrical Contractors

-BC Bulletins, Amendments, General and Electrical Safety Regulations
+- BC Bulletins, Amendments, General and Electrical Safety Regulations

-Correct Interpretations Of Applicable Code Rules
+- Correct Interpretations Of Applicable Code Rules

-Proper Use Of The Code Book
+- Proper Use Of The Code Book

-The BC Safety Standards Act
+- The BC Safety Standards Act

 The course is designed to help students navigate through the code book.
 You will gain a fundamental understanding of the rules and regulations governing the installation of electrical work.

-BC Safety Authority Recognized
+Technical Safety BC Recognized